-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 30 November 2020.
-Financial Charging This has been reviewed on eighteen occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
-The latest review on week beginning 16 November 2020 notes that following ongoing work by officers, the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements has changed.
+This has been reviewed on nineteen occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

+The latest review on week beginning 30 November 2020 notes that following ongoing work by officers, the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements has changed.
 We are continuing to issue payments to providers, for example for a day service as if the person is attending, however we are not charging the person as they have not attended.
 This means we are doing what we can to support providers whilst services remain closed or have limited operational activity due to social distancing requirements needing to remain in place.
-There is no change to this position.
-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 30 November 2020.
-Shared Lives carers additional This has been reviewed on eighteen occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member. payments The latest review on week beginning 16 November 2020 notes that following ongoing work by officers the current position is that the additional payments to Shared Lives carers need to remain in place for a further period.
+There is no change to this position and there is not anticipated to be for some time to come.

+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 14 December 2020.

+Shared Lives carers additional payments

+This has been reviewed on nineteen occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

+The latest review on week beginning 30 November 2020 notes that following ongoing work by officers the current position is that the additional payments to Shared Lives carers need to remain in place for a further period.
 This review has taken account of the newly published Adult Social Care: COVID Winter Plan 2020- 2021.

 Payments to full time-Shared Lives carers will continue at £40 per week and short break and day support Shared Lives carers will continue to receive the amount they ordinarily earn.
 Officers are liaising with carers who may be returning to work to consider if any additional support needs to be put in place instead of providing this payment, and for full time carers we are seeking to liaise with them in terms of accessing respite provision if required.

-There is no change to this position.
-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 30 November 2020.
+There is no change to this position and there is not anticipated to be for some time to come.

+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 14 December 2020.